 What does the sea mean to you?

-I'm doing this because the sea is important to me.
+I did this walk because the sea is important to me.
 It started with childhood holidays, as I'm sure it did for most of us, chasing waves, peering into rockpools and playing on the beach.
 As I grew up, I developed a love of cliff-top walking and boat trips to look for whales and dolphins.
 I get next to, onto and into the sea at every opportunity, although living in the centre of the country, it doesn't happen as often as I would like.

 But this isn't about me - I am asking to you support my fundraising efforts because of what the sea means to you, and to all of us.

-Training on the Malvern Hills.
+Training on the Malvern Hills